 Section 34(2) of the Companies Law (as amended) of the Cayman Islands provides that, subject to the provisions of our Amended and Restated Articles of Association, the share premium account of our Company may be applied to pay distributions or dividends to Shareholders provided that immediately following the date the distribution or dividend is proposed to be paid, our Company is able to pay our debts as they fall due in the ordinary course of business.
 The share premium included in the additional paid-in capital of our Company as of December 31, 2013 and 2012 amounted to approximately US\$2.6 billion.
-Our Company 1, 2013 and 2012.
+Our Company recorded accumulated losses as of December 31, 2013 and 2012.